 Eating facilities: None

 Nearby restaurant: There is not much around.
-You would have to go back towards the Siesta Key Village at the British-style Old Salty Dog tavern, where you can grab its signature loaded hotdogs and other bar treats, or The Hub Baja Grill, a Mexican-themed restaurant – from the menus and ambience to the live music.
+You would have to go back towards the Siesta Key Village at the British-style Old Salty Dog tavern, where you can grab its signature loaded hotdogs and other bar treats, or The Hub Baja Grill, a Mexican-themed restaurant – from the menus and ambiance to the live music.

 Cycling accessible: You can bring your bike, but there are no bike racks.

-Others: There are no amenities here (bathroom, showers, picnic areas and the like).
+Others: There are no amenities here (bathroom, showers, picnic areas, and the like).
 No lifeguards as well.
 It’s a pretty laid-back spot.

 Lido Key Beach

-This is not a beach in Siesta Key, in fact it is in Lido Key, however, if staying for a week in the area, I suggest a visit.
+This is not a beach in Siesta Key, in fact, it is in Lido Key, however, if staying for a week in the area, I suggest a visit.